Welcome to Transfiguration!

 Professor Mitchell sat at the front of the classroom, twiddling her thumbs as she waited for the class to file in.
 The previous week’s assignments sat graded on the desk in a nice, neat stack.
 As she heard the door creak open, the professor stood and ushered the students into the classroom “Quickly, quickly, find your seats, we’ve got a lot to go over today!”

 Today we will be covering a fun little transfiguration, but before we get into the spell, I would like to give a few reminders.
-I hope you all have been practicing the spells we have learned up until this point as next week will be your final exams.
+I hope you all have been practicing the spells we have learned up to this point, as next week will be your final exams.
 They will consist of a test and a few optional essay prompts, so be sure to study!
 We will have a short review next week, but I would still advise looking over your notes before coming to class.

 A whistle is probably the simplest of all the musical instruments.
 It is used to make one pure tone via a stream of air, usually produced by one’s mouth.
 While there are many different types of whistles, the ones that you will find on your desks today are called pea whistles.
 They are made of metal and consist of a neck, where the air enters, a rounded body, and a little ball, or “pea,” inside the body.
 The pea is used for the purpose of making the whistle louder.
 Other types of whistles include dog whistles, party whistles, and slide whistles.
 The spell we are learning today will work on any type of whistle, but is easiest to perform on the pea whistle for reasons we will discuss in a minute.